PruvoNet/squiss-ts/README.md

 This project is a typescript port (with better performance) of the wonderful and unmaintnaed project [TomFrost/Squiss](https://www.github.com/TomFrost/Squiss)
 Squiss was originally created at [TechnologyAdvice](http://www.technologyadvice.com) in Nashville, TN.

+## Contributing

+All contributions are happily welcomed!
+Please make all pull requests to the `master` branch from your fork and ensure tests pass locally.